 The Eskine 4 project of Jill Scott has involved her Swiss media art group working with seven visually challenged learners from the Mason Lincoln Special School in Umlazi and two Durban based dancers.
 The media art team visually interprets the participants stories for a sighted audience, supporting their self-presentation on this mediated stage.
 Here, technology is used as a platform for social engagement to amplify the voices of this local community.
 In a final performance a wider public is introduced to a unique experimental theatre event.

 We also support the presence of Swiss artist Francesco Marrioti, who works with the Peruvian based collective Alta Tecnologia Andina on a project which connects Andean and Amazonian myths and oral traditions with local knowledge in Durban.
 Marrioti transforms a contaminated space into a habitat that can accommodate a colony of fireflies, extremely sensitive creatures which require very specific conditions to survive.
-His work will also be presented at the Life Hacking exhibition opening at the KZNSA on the 26th, as well as the Art, Science and Us programme at Ushaka Marine world on the afternoon of the 28th of June.
+His work will also be presented at the Life Hacking exhibition opening at the KZNSA on the evening of the 26th, as well as the Art, Science and Us programme at Ushaka Marine world on the afternoon of the 28th of June.
+Find out more here.

-For updates on the programme se the ISEA website here.
+For updates on the programme see the ISEA website here.